sBuiltaJr/PyScheduler/README.md

 ## License
 PyScheduler (and all flies in the PyScheduler repo) fall under the [GPLv3](LICENSE.md).
+Other components, such as the dependency packages, are covered by their respective licenses.

 # Usage
 PyScheduler is invoked directly via command-line: